Nikolas slowly opened his eyes to reveal a dimly lit room.

 “Clean yourself Nikolas, drink, feed and refresh, we will be here for quite some time”

-Nikolas washed his face with the cool cloth, closing his eyes tightly to try to force his mind into a dark blankness in order to seek some clarity of mind.
+Nikolas stood up, bringing more pain to his head.
+He crossed the room to the table, washed his face with the cool cloth, closed his eyes tightly to try to force his mind into a dark blankness in order to seek some clarity of mind.

 He listened to his breathing enter and leave his lungs.
 Thought only of black and emptiness.

-Unfortunately, the ache of the developing bruises on his face and body, his thighs feeling as if they had been crushed and the idea that a vampire was behind him, hindered his attempts at focus.
+Unfortunately, the ache of the developing bruises on his face and body, his thighs felt as if they had been crushed and the idea that a vampire was behind him, hindered his attempts to focus.

 Regardless, he knew he had to perform whatever task this monster wanted of him.
-Although he had a feeling he was already a dead man and that this was just a game.
+Although he had a felt he was already a dead man and that this was just a game.

 He decided to play.
-He felt his Faith would guide him.
+He felt for his Faith and allowed it to guide him.